Lionfish spearing marine conservation in Belize

 This tailor made holiday gives you the opportunity to live in a stunning tropical environment and join a team of volunteers who are making a massive difference to eradicating lionfish from Belize for once and for all.

 PADI Dive Courses Offered on the Island

 We have many dive courses available to help you develop your scuba and marine conservation skills while on the island volunteering with us.
 Below is the price our program charges for each PADI certification course and how long it will take you to complete the certification course on the island.
-Please note the Open, Advanced, Rescue, and Dive Master certifications require the PADI e-Learning prior to arrival.
+Please note the Open, Advanced, Rescue, Dive Master, Underwater Photographer, and Emergency First Response certifications require the PADI e-Learning prior to arrival.

 PADI Dive Master Certification – $750 USD (4 week minimum stay)